Frequently Asked Questions About the National Source Tracking System

 All licensees possessing Category 1 and 2 sources are responsible for reporting information to the NSTS.

 Licensees have several options for reporting transaction information to the NSTS:

 - Batch upload of files in computer-readable format

 - Submittal of the National Source Tracking Transaction Report (NRC Form 748) by mail, email, or fax

 - Telephone reporting to the NSTS Help Desk in an emergency

 Web-based access is the easiest and preferred method to report transaction information to the NSTS.
 Information required to be reported on any transaction can be provided by completing online screens.
 These screens have drop-down lists, which can be used to select the manufacturer, model number, and radioactive material of commonly used sources.
-Once an account is established, the system will have the licensee’s record (license number, company name and address, and contact information), and the licensee will not need to re-enter this information.
+Once an account is established, the system will have the licensee's record (license number, company name and address, and contact information), and the licensee will not need to re-enter this information.
 Additionally, once details have been entered for a specific source, the licensee will not need to re-enter the information when conducting a new transaction involving the given source.
-Licensees who choose to report online will need to pursue a credentialing process to obtain a digital certificate and Smartcard, which will be used, along with a card reader and personal identification number (PIN), to access the NSTS online.
+Licensees who choose to report online will need to pursue a credentialing process to obtain a One-Time Password, which will be used, along with a personal identification number (PIN), to access the NSTS online.

 Licensees who conduct a large number of transactions (for example, manufacturers that make new sources) can provide the information using a batch upload method.
 Most licensees already maintain source information on computers at their facilities.
 Guidance is available regarding the acceptable computer-readable format to be used for batch uploads.
 Licensees who choose to use this method will need to pursue the credentialing process.